 If needed, we will schedule a follow-up examination two weeks after the original assessment and treatment visit.

 During annual wellness exams, we will discuss how to implement a teeth brushing routine at home for your pet.
 We can also suggest specific products to help improve your pet’s oral health.

-Here are a few of the most frequently asked questions patients ask our vets about pet dental care.
+Here are a few of the most frequently asked questions patients ask our vets about dog and cat dental care.

 Pets can get tooth decay or periodontal disease due to poor oral health habits.

 Like humans, plaque sticks to animals' teeth when they eat, and when not brushed regularly, it can build up into tartar.

 This has the potential to develop infections in the mouth such as tooth decay and periodontal disease, as well as missing or loose teeth.